Commitments are equivalent to statistically-verifiable one-way state generators: Acknowledgment

-R.B. would like to thank Upendra Kapshikar and Sayantan Chakraborty for useful discussions.
-R.J. would like to thank Fang Song for pointing the reference~\cite{cavalar2023computational}.
+R.B. would like to thank Naresh Goud Boddu, Upendra Kapshikar and Sayantan Chakraborty for useful discussions.
+R.J. would like to thank Fang Song for pointing out the reference~\cite{cavalar2023computational}.
+We would also like to thank Marco Tomamichel for pointing out that a result in the reference~\cite{Renyi_chain_rules} was incorrectly stated.
 The work of R.J. is supported by the NRF grant NRF2021-QEP2-02-P05 and the Ministry of Education, Singapore, under the Research Centres of Excellence program.
 This work was done in part while R.J. was visiting the Simons Institute for the Theory of Computing, Berkeley, CA, USA.
 R.B. is supported by the Singapore Ministry of Education and the National Research Foundation through the core grants of the Centre for Quantum Technologies.